biocatiit/website/content/pages/users_saxs_schedule.rst

         :class: img-rounded

 In the section that appears below the facilities list, make sure the "Active" proposals tab is selected.
-Click on the proposal of interest and click on the blue bototm on the right in the "View Experiment Time Requests" column to show the experiment time requests associated with the proposal (you may have  to scroll down in this window to see them).
+Click on the proposal of interest and click on the blue button on the right in the "View Experiment Time Requests" column to show the experiment time requests associated with the proposal (you may have  to scroll down in this window to see them).
 Make sure the "Active" tab is selected, and then